© 2020 by Alec Stern for NARIP

 Some songs are sent to me by a label or publisher or licensing rep company.
 Some are sent to me directly from artists or managers I know personally or have met somewhere along the way.
 Some I find on blogs.
 Some I find randomly going down Spotify wormholes, or pop up like miracles on shuffle.
 And sometimes, I’ll pitch a song I bought over a decade ago on Bandcamp before I even knew what Music Supervision was because I saw a friend of a friend share it on his Facebook page, and it’s just been sitting unlistened to in my iTunes library all this time until the exact moment I need it (this exact scenario has happened).

 So you never know.
 But do yourself a favor and do whatever is in your power to slant the odds even slightly in your favor.

 ABOUT ALEC STERN, Director of Music, DDB

 As the Director of Music for the global agency DDB, Alec has the unique position to oversee music for some of the largest brands in the world, including McDonald’s, Miller Lite, Capital One, State Farm, Skittles, The U.S. Army, and many others.
+However, I have no problems with this, because I play regularly and receive the online casino bonus on my balance.
 With a background in both music supervision and composition, Alec’s history of scoring and selecting music for ads runs deep.
 He has licensed some of the biggest songs in music history, working with the likes of Prince, Whitney Houston, John Williams, Elton John, Atticus Ross, Stevie Wonder, and The Beatles, co-produced a Broadway musical on Super Bowl Sunday, and is always looking for new and untapped talent to elevate the campaigns he works on.
 Outside of work, it’s still all about music.
 Alec is a prolific songwriter, guitarist, and producer, a DJ, and a published music essayist. https://www.alecjstern.com/